top of page

 What went wrong with this mortgage broker's advice?

 Whatever this mortgage clerk / administrator had given, was just their personal opinion of what the property is worth.
-And it is no better than a 10 year old kid punching an address into a software that gives you the average price of the properties sold, without considering the quality of each individual property.
-Remember, our client was looking for a high-specification, high quality home, not an average suburban home...
+And it is no better than a 10 year old kid punching an address into a computer software that gives you the average price of the properties sold, without considering the quality of each individual property, and buyer profiles, etc. Our client was looking for a high-specification, high quality home, not an average suburban home...

-Real Estate is clearly not this mortgage clerk expertise, and it backfired and got him fired.
+Real Estate is clearly not this mortgage clerk expertise, and it backfired and got him fired when our client lodged a formal complaint.

 Emotional Distress and Financial Loss from this Mortgage Broker's unqualified advice

 That's what property buyers pay our professional buyers advocacy services for.
 To protect their interests throughout the whole property buying process.
-We use our experience and independent professional network or agents and affiliates to support our clients, ensuring our clients receive the correct and most appropriate property buying advice.
+We use our experience and independent professional network of agents and industry affiliates to support our clients, ensuring our clients receive the correct and most appropriate property buying advice.

 Case 2.
 Investor Bought Sub Standard Properties from Mortgage Broker Friend

-Of the 5 properties they had owned, only one is an investor grade property which could have been cash-flow positive, if it wasn't their own home.
-The other 4 were apartments which were designed for investors.
-They were all over Melbourne.
+Of the 5 properties they owned, only one is an investor grade property which could have been cash-flow positive, if it wasn't their own home.
+The other 4 were apartments which were designed for unsuspecting investors.
+Such properties were all over Melbourne.
 Melbourne CBD, Box Hill, Sandringham, etc.

 Now, for the uninitiated, there is a MAJOR difference between an investor-grade property and a property meant for investment.
-An Investor Grade Property is what our pro-buyers buyer's advocates would recommend, while the latter is what pro-developers real estate salespersons would sell to the uneducated, unsuspecting foreign investors.
+An Investor Grade Property is what our pro-buyers buyer's advocates would recommend, while a Property Meant for Investment is what developers-backed real estate salespersons would sell to the uneducated, unsuspecting foreign investors.
 Foreign investors almost never ever visit the property they buy, so they would not know how badly some of these properties were built.
-I will cover the difference in a later article.
+I will cover the difference in more detail in a later article.

-Back to this client, while the 4 apartments were bringing them income, they realised that they were insufficient to cover their outgoings.
+Back to this client, while the 4 apartments seems to be bringing them income, they eventually realised that the rental income was insufficient to cover their expenses and outgoings.
 The total cost of their mortgage, repairs, expensive body corporate and council rates, etc are more than the rent they collected.
 This situation is called negative gearing.

-This mortgage broker "friend" of theirs was receiving tens of thousands in commissions for each property he sell.
-While negative gearing can be helpful to the rich, who are investing in these properties with their spare cash, it is dangerous in the long run for the majority of moms-and-dads property investors.
-When property prices crash, or when interest rates rise, they would have increasing trouble servicing the mortgage, and when they can no longer afford to hold their properties, they could end up with their properties being repossessed by the lenders.
+This mortgage broker "friend" of theirs was receiving tens of thousands in commissions for each property he sold to my client.
+While negative gearing may be helpful to the rich, who are investing in these properties with their spare cash, it is dangerous in the long run for the majority of moms-and-dads property investors.
+When property prices crash, or when interest rates rise, they would have usually end up with trouble servicing the mortgage, and when they can no longer afford to hold their properties, they could end up with their properties being repossessed by the lenders.

 There are many more other examples out there.
 Time and time again, we hear stories of property owners ending up in trouble or with the wrong properties, due to unqualified advice from unqualified people.
 And it is about time property buyers get educated on who they should trust to receive these advice.